-Who can take this deduction?
+Who can take the Home Office Deduction?

 Self-Employed or Small business owners who meet the following two rules: